Study Tour to Yale in Collaboration with Yale School of Management

 Leading Strategic and Transformational Change

 This certificate program is being held in a study tour format with the prestigious Yale School of Management in New Haven, Connecticut.
-The Study Tour to Yale is open to current Aalto Executive MBA, Aalto MBA, and Global Leader program participants and alumni.
+The Study Tour to Yale is open to current Executive MBA, MBA, and Global Leader program participants, and alumni.

 The Leading Strategic and Transformational Change program will help you further develop your strategic thinking and lead successful transformational change in your organization.
 The program consists of four full days of learning with world class faculty with a combination of interesting pre-work materials and a leadership assessment, interactive classroom discussions, workshops, case studies and extracurricular activities and events to facilitate networking among participants and faculty – as well as post-program engagement opportunities with Yale.

 At the end of the program, each participant will be awarded a certificate of completion signed by the Dean of the Yale School of Management and the Associate Dean of Executive Education.
-The Study Tour also counts as an elective module (4.5 EC) for current Executive MBA, MBA, and Global Leader participants.
+The Study Tour also counts as an elective module (4.5 ECTS) for current Executive MBA, MBA, and Global Leader participants.

 Global Thought Leadership through Experiential Learning